In your project directory

 {#if data}

-<AccountList users={data} />
+<AccountList users="{data}" />

 <div class="buttons">

-<button onclick={ onMore } disabled={ page === pages }>
+<button onclick={accounts.more } disabled={ page === pages }>

 </button>